 - Mint tea and a sheesha on a rooftop in Egypt

 - Eating oysters fresh from the water on the edge of an oyster farm in Coffin Bay, South Australia

 ps.
-If you like what you read here on my blog then make sure you’ve signed up for my newsletter and join me in my Facebook lounge.
-Now and then I like to run events for ladies who like to wine and dine, I’d love you to join me!
+In my newsletter I share more personal musings.
+Now and then I run events for ladies who like to wine and dine, I’d love you to join me!